 Mailbox

-Indicate the email address associated with the mailbox you wish to import into the PST file.
-Please be aware that it's not possible to designate a public folder, as the PST file import service does not have the capability to import PST files into public folders.
+Specifies the email address of the mailbox to be imported into the PST file.
+Note that you can not specify a public folder because the PST file import service does not support importing PST files into public folders.

 annb@contoso.onmicrosoft.com O well: